 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Jagim, Andrew R,; Fields, Jennifer B.; Magee, Meghan; Kerksick, Chad; Luedke, Joel; Erickson, Jacob; and Jones, Margaret T., "The Influence of Sport Nutrition Knowledge on Body Composition and Perceptions of Dietary Requirements in Collegiate Athletes" (2021).
-Faculty Research Papers.
+Faculty Scholarship.
 12.